-- 3. Whip.
-The use of the whip must be for a good reason, at an appropriate time, in the right place, and with appropriate severity. - Reason-The whip must only be used either as an aid to encourage the mount forward, or as a reprimand.
+- reprimand.
 It must never be used to vent a rider's temper.
 Such use is always excessive. - Time-As an aid, the only appropriate time is when a mount is reluctant to go forward under normal aids of the seat and legs.
 As a reprimand, the only appropriate time is immediately after a mount has been disobedient, e.g., napping or refusing.
-The whip should not be used after elimination.
-The whip should not be used after a mount has jumped the last fence on a course. - Place-As an aid to go forward, the whip may be used down the shoulder or behind the rider's leg.
+The end of the reins should not be used after elimination. - Place-As an aid to go forward, the end of the reins may be used down the shoulder or behind the rider's leg.
 As a reprimand, it must only be used behind the rider's leg.
-It must never be used overhand, e.g., a whip in the right hand being used on the left flank.
-The use of a whip on a mount's head, neck, etc., is always excessive use. - Severity-As a reprimand only, a mount may be hit hard.
+It must never be used overhand, e.g., the end of the reins in the right hand being used on the left flank.
+The use of the end of the reins on a mount's head, neck, etc., is always excessive use. - Severity-As a reprimand only, a mount may be hit hard.
 However, it should never be hit more than two times for any one incident.
-If a mount is marked by the whip, e.g., the skin is broken, its use is excessive. - 4.
+If a mount is marked by the end of the reins, e.g., the skin is broken, its use is excessive. - 5.
 Spurs-Spurs must not be used to reprimand a mount.
-Such use is always excessive, as is any use that results in a mount's skin being broken. - 5.
+Such use is always excessive, as is any use that results in a mount's skin being broken. - 6.
 Bit-The bit must never be used to reprimand a mount.
-Any such use is always excessive. - 6.
+Any such use is always excessive. - 7.
 Reporting-Officials must report such actions as soon as possible to the discipline ground jury, supported where possible by statements from witnesses. - Discipline ground jury-if such actions are reported, the discipline ground jury shall decide if there is a case to be answered.
 If an individual member of the discipline ground jury observes such actions, they are obliged to disqualify the competitor forthwith on their own authority.
 There is no appeal against a discipline ground jury's decision in a case of abuse.